 When it comes to social media, it’s worth noting that ArkOwl looks at some of the main networks (Google, Facebook, Twitter), but the number of databases they can check is limited.
 This is certainly due to the fact that ArkOwl is a small team – and scraping social info can be extremely complex and time-consuming as the sites change their settings all the time.

-- ArkOwl cons: very small company, so not much online documentation, and a limited number of sites they can check for social media profiling – for instance missing out on phone messenger lookups.
+- Not as many sources: ArkOwl uses a limited number of sites for social media profiling – for instance missing out on phone messenger lookups.
 Can’t help with more advanced attacks.

 Now acquired by the tech corporation LexisNexis, Emailage delivers risk intelligence via email address analysis and predictive scores.
 The company has been operating for a long time, putting it in the category of mature, enterprise risk management software, but they nevertheless innovate with tools such as the Chrome extension.